How the Trade-in Appraisal Works in a Dealership

 He will then take your car on a test drive.
 He will check the odometer’s operation, engine idle, acceleration, brakes, alignment, and the overall handling of your vehicle.
 Most test drives last 3 to 5 miles or at least one click of the odometer.

 Some used car appraisers are great at what they do and have a set route they take every vehicle through.
-The course may consist of some highway driving, stop-and-go driving, and some rough road areas to test out the shocks.
+The course may consist of highway driving, stop-and-go driving, and rough road areas to test the shocks.

 Is Your Trade Classified as Retail or Wholesale?